- Stephen Franchetti, Vice President, IT & Business Technology, Slack (@SlackHQ)

 - Mike Grandinetti, Speaker Team Member, MIT Sloan CIO Symposium (@mikegrand1)

-- Shamim Mohammad, Senior Vice President, Chief Information and Technology Officer, Carmax (@shamimcio)
+- Shamim Mohammad, Executive Vice President – Chief Information & Technology Officer, Carmax (@shamimcio)

 - Zachary Smith, Managing Director, Packet, an Equinix Company (@zsmithnyc)